wangui-data/operational-performance-infrastructure-monitoring-analysis/README.md

 * Which Industry accounts for the highest total power consumption (Power_Consumed_kWh)?
 * Who are the top 10 clients (Client_ID) generating the most system alerts (System_Alerts) across all their operational assets?
+* What is the month-over-month trend for total power consumption across the entire data center?
 * What are the maximum and minimum Thermal_Reading_C in the dataset?
 Are there any impossible temperatures (e.g., below 0°C or above 100°C) that indicate broken sensors?
-* Which Industry accounts for the highest total power consumption (Power_Consumed_kWh)?
-* What is the month-over-month trend for total power consumption across the entire data center?

 ---